-- usage: clearly apparent or obvious to the mind or senses; "the effects of the drought are apparent to anyone who sees the parched fields"; "evident hostility"; "manifest disapproval"; "patent advantages"; "made his meaning plain"; "it is plain that he is no reactionary"; "in plain view"
+- usage: clearly revealed to the mind or the senses or judgment; "the effects of the drought are apparent to anyone who sees the parched fields"; "evident hostility"; "manifest disapproval"; "patent advantages"; "made his meaning plain"; "it is plain that he is no reactionary"; "in plain view"

-- 2. plain (vs. fancy), austere, severe, stark, bare(prenominal), mere(prenominal), simple(prenominal), dry, dry, featureless, homely, inelaborate, unelaborate, literal, pure and simple, tailored, trim, chaste, simple, simple, unadorned#1, undecorated, unrhetorical, unpretentious
+- 2. plain (vs. fancy), austere, severe, stark, stern, bare(prenominal), mere(prenominal), simple(prenominal), chaste, dry, dry, featureless, homely, inelaborate, unelaborate, literal, simple, tailored, trim, vanilla, simple, unadorned#1, undecorated, unrhetorical, unpretentious

 - usage: not elaborate or elaborated; simple; "plain food"; "stuck to the plain facts"; "a plain blue suit"; "a plain rectangular brick building"